-Due to my continuing Cognitive and Neurological deterioration from an illness that has effected my brain, heart, sleep patterns and many other things, I feel I am no longer able to continue to do email consultation on issues of identification and valuation of instruments.
+Due to my continuing Cognitive and Neurological deterioration from an illness that has effected my brain, heart, sleep patterns and many other things, I am no longer able to continue to offer consultation's on issues of identification and valuation of instruments.
 My trade instrument page may help to resolve some identification issues with a huge number of instruments.

 As always, I recommend taking any instrument needing evaluation to a violin shop so that it can be seen in person.
 I have enjoyed helping people with this information for many years, at no cost, as I believe there should be an open dialog.
 I hope the information that I still have on this site is useful.

 My Education and Employment